MurtazaKafka/l-shape-ramsey-solver/README.md

 # L-Shape Ramsey Problem Solver with LLM-FunSearch

-## This README.md file need to be updated
+## This README.md file need to be updated!!

 This repository contains an implementation of the FunSearch algorithm using a locally installed Llama model (specifically Llama 3.3 70B) to solve the L-shape Ramsey problem for grid sizes ranging from 3x3 up to 20x20.